Bay Motor Finance’s Outlook for Vehicle Sales in 2023: Used or New Cars?

 The Federal Reserve enacted six interest rate hikes in 2022 alone, pushing auto loan rates to a two-decade high.
 These high interest rates, combined with high prices, have made a new car more difficult to afford than ever before.
 In fact, the average new car buyer signed up for a monthly payment of $762.

-Contact us at Bay Motor Finance, the one-stop shop for all your vehicle financing needs.
+Contact us at Bay Country Finance, the one-stop shop for all your vehicle financing needs.